ekohe/llm_conductor/lib/llm_conductor/ABSTRACTION_SUMMARY.md

 ## Overview

-This document summarizes the abstraction of the `app/workers/language_model` folder into a reusable gem/lib called `RailsLlmClient`.
+This document summarizes the abstraction of the `app/workers/language_model` folder into a reusable gem/lib called `LlmConductor`.

 ## Architecture Comparison